Sam-Sims/kractor/README.md

 Inspired by [KrakenTools](https://github.com/jenniferlu717/KrakenTools).

-The main motivation was to enchance speed when parsing and extracting (writing) a large volume of reads - and also to learn rust.
+The main motivation was to enchance speed when parsing, extracting, and writing a large volume of reads - and also to learn rust.

 ## Installation